umdbrett/INST-377/git/README.md

 ### Branching
-If you want to keep your code safe, and do some experiment with it at the same time, you can use "branching".
+If you want to keep your code safe, but experiment with it at the same time, you can use "branching".
 In your repo, you can create a new branch by typing:

 ```
 git checkout -b [branch_name]